Raffaello/br-archive/README.md

 > - On Windows cmd.exe, patterns are expanded by the C runtime (setargv) enabled in our build; use ^ or quotes to prevent expansion.
 > - BRa itself only expands directory arguments to `dir/*` (non-recursive); empty directories are intentionally not archived.
 > - Examples: `*.txt`, `image_??.png`

+## Entry name length limit (single path component)
+Each entry name (file or directory) is limited to 255 bytes after UTF‑8 encoding.
+The limit applies to a single path component (no parent path) and does not include the trailing `NULL`.

+- file is the filename without the directory path
+- directory is just the directory name without the parent path.

+Entries whose single‑component name exceeds 255 bytes are rejected at pack time and treated as invalid during extraction.